9 tips Podcast beginners should follow to win an immediate advantage

 You should think about this when speaking to your audience as well.
 People don't relate to what.
 They relate to why.

-Keep Podcast episodes short
+Keep Podcast episodes short and specific

 I believe there is a gap in the podcast market for shorter episodes, and Podcast beginners should take advantage of it.